Gus Hall

-Gus Hall (born Arvo Kustaa Halberg; October 8, 1910 – October 13, 2000) was the General Secretary of the Communist Party USA (CPUSA) and a perennial candidate for president of the United States.
-He was the Communist Party nominee in the 1972, 1976, 1980, and 1984 presidential elections.
+Gus Hall (born Arvo Kustaa Halberg; October 8, 1910 – October 13, 2000) was an American activist who served as the general secretary of the Communist Party USA (CPUSA) from 1959 to 2000.
 As a labor leader, Hall was closely associated with the so-called "Little Steel" Strike of 1937, an effort to unionize the nation's smaller, regional steel manufacturers.
-During the Second Red Scare, Hall was indicted under the Smith Act and was sentenced to eight years in prison.
-After his release, Hall led the CPUSA for over 40 years, often taking an orthodox Marxist–Leninist stance.
+During the Second Red Scare, he was indicted under the Smith Act and was sentenced to eight years in prison.
+After his release, Hall led the CPUSA for over 40 years, generally taking an orthodox Marxist–Leninist stance and becoming a perennial candidate for president of the United States.

-Background and early political activism
+Early life and political activism

 Hall was born Arvo Kustaa Halberg in 1910 in Cherry Township, St. Louis County, Minnesota, a rural community on northern Minnesota's Mesabi Iron Range.
-He was the son of Matt (Matti) and Susan (Susanna) Halberg.
-Hall's parents were Finnish immigrants from the Lapua region, and were politically radical: they were involved in the Industrial Workers of the World (IWW) and were early members of the Communist Party USA (CPUSA) in 1919.
+He was Finnish-American, the son of Matt (Matti) and Susan (Susanna) Halberg.
+Hall's parents were Finnish immigrants from Lapua in South Ostrobothnia, and were politically radical: they were involved in the Industrial Workers of the World (IWW) and were early members of the Communist Party USA (CPUSA) in 1919.
 The Mesabi Range was one of the most important immigration settlements for Finns, who were often active in labor militancy and political activism.
 Hall's home language was Finnish, and he conversed with his nine siblings in that language for the rest of his life.
 He did not know political terminology in Finnish and used mostly English when meeting with visiting Finnish Communists.

 Hall grew up in a Communist home and was involved early on in politics.
 According to Hall, after his father was banned from working in the mines for joining an IWW strike, the family grew up in near-starvation in a log cabin built by Halberg.

 At 15, to support the impoverished ten-child family, Hall left school and went to work in the North Woods lumber camps, mines and railroads.
 Two years later in 1927, he was recruited to the CPUSA by his father.
 Hall became an organizer for the Young Communist League (YCL) in the upper Midwest.
 In 1931, an apprenticeship in the YCL qualified Hall to travel to the Soviet Union to study for two years at the International Lenin School in Moscow.